 No eligibility requirements

 Assignment: 11 online activities - either multiple choice questions or simple numerical calculations.
 It is mandatory to pass this component in order to pass the subject.
 Relates to Learning Outcomes: 1, 2, 3 Final Examination.
-It is mandatory to pass this component in order to pass this subject.
+It is mandatory to achieve at least 45% in this examination in order to pass this subject.
 Relates to Learning Outcomes: 1, 2, 3 UNE manages supervised exams associated with your UNE subjects.
 Prior to census date, UNE releases exam timetables.
 They’ll email important exam information directly to your UNE email address.

 - Assignment (40%)